A robust and stable hybrid neural network/finite element method for 2D flows that generalizes to different geometries: Deep neural network multigrid method

 We use a layer norm (instead of a batch norm as in~\cite{Margenberg2024}) for its simplicity, since training and inference are inherently aligned, and to be consistent with the other architectures where batch normalization is not always applicable.
 In general, normalization accelerates training and improves the generalizability of a neural network; see~\cite{Huang2023} for an extensive survey.
 In DNN-MG, normalization is important to make the hybrid simulation with the MLP stable.
 As activation function we use tanh, as it performed better in our experiments than commonly used rectified activations such as swish~\cite{Ramachandran2017}.

-The loss function used for training is standard mean square error (MSE).
-A constant learning rate of \num{0.0005}, a batch size of 512, and the AdamW optimizer~\cite{loshchilovDecoupledWeightDecay2018} with a weight decay of $\num{5e-05}$ were used.
-AdamW turned out to be essential essential for stability during inference.
+The loss function used for training is the standard mean square error (MSE).
+A constant learning rate of \num{0.0005}, a batch size of 512, and the AdamW optimizer~\cite{loshchilovDecoupledWeightDecay2018} with a weight decay of $\num{5e-05}$ are used.
+AdamW turned out to be essential for stability during inference.
 In contrast to regular Adam~\cite{kingmaAdamMethodStochastic2015}, weight decay (or Tikhonov regularization) is decoupled in AdamW.